More Tur\'an-Type Theorems for Triangles in Convex Point Sets: Introduction

 \subsection{Previous Work}

 Since there are eight possible forbidden configurations, there are $2^8=256$ sets $X$ for which we can study $\ex(n,X)$.
 Some of these sets have been previously studied.
-Bra\ss, Rote, and Swanepoel used bounds for the set $X=\{\ears,\swords,\bat,\nested\}$ to solve an Erd\H{o}s problem on the maximum number of maximum area/perimeter triangles determined by a point set.
+Bra\ss, Rote, and Swanepoel showed that $\ex(n,\{\ears,\swords,\bat,\nested\})\le n$ in order to solve an Erd\H{o}s problem on the maximum number of maximum area/perimeter triangles determined by a point set.
 Bra\ss\ \cite{brass:turan} later began a systematic study in which he gave asymptotically tight bounds on $\ex(n,X)$ for all singleton $X$ and all pairs $X$ of configurations in which two triangles share a single vertex.

 Of course, upper and lower bounds are inherited through the subset relationship: $\ex(n,X) \le \ex(n,Y)$ for any $X\supseteq Y$. \tabref{smalltable} shows the complete set of results we obtain when we apply this exhaustively to the list of previous results.
 Each entry in this table presents the asymptotic behaviour of $\ex(n,X)$ for the set $X$ obtained as the union of the row and column label.
-Asymptotically tight bounds are coloured blue, and gaps between lower and upper bounds are coloured red.
+Asymptotically tight bounds are coloured green, and gaps between lower and upper bounds are coloured red.
 Previous results imply 35 tight bounds for 256 of the possible choices of $X$.
 The configuration $\mariposa$ is omitted from the table since a simple argument (\lemref{xcup}) shows that its inclusion in $X$ does not change $\ex(n,X)$ by more than a constant factor.
+Some of the results in \tabref{smalltable} are marked with an F if they are easy, or folklore.
+Some others are marked with H if they follow from a corresponding bound for 3-regular hypergraphs.
+Specifically, if $X$ includes $\{\bat,\nested,\crossing\}$ then no pair of triangles can share a vertex, so $\ex(n,X)\le n/3$ and if $X$ includes $\{\taco,\mariposa\}$ then no pair of triangles can share an edge, so $\ex(n,X)\le \binom{n}{2}$.